FlemingJohn/CodeTube/README.md

 | **GitHub** | `@octokit/rest` | **Export to GitHub:** Creates a new repository, generates Markdown files for the course, and pushes the content to the user's GitHub account. |
 | **Judge0** | `axios` (within a Genkit flow) | **Interactive Code Execution:** Allows users to run code snippets directly within a chapter and see the output. |

-#### AI Study Hub & In-App AI Features (Powered by Gemini API via Genkit)
+#### In-App AI Features (Hybrid Client/Server Model)

-Our core AI capabilities are custom-built flows that use the Gemini API.
-These are not third-party services but are integral to the CodeTube application.
+Our core AI capabilities are delivered through a hybrid approach for the best performance and reliability.

-- **Prompt API**: The fundamental capability to generate dynamic user prompts and get structured outputs.
-It supports multimodal input (image, audio) and is the basis for all other AI features.
-- **Proofreader API**: Corrects grammar and spelling mistakes with ease.
-Used in the "AI Edit" feature within the Chapter Editor.
-- **Summarizer API**: Distills complex information into clear insights.
-Used for the "Generate Summary" feature for each chapter.
-- **Translator API**: Adds multilingual capabilities.
-Used automatically in the Pitch Feedback System if a non-English language is detected.
-- **Writer API**: Creates original and engaging text from a prompt.
-Used in the "Write from Topic" feature in the Chapter Editor.
-- **Rewriter API**: Improves content with alternative options and tones.
-Used in the "AI Edit" feature for chapter notes.
+- **Client-Side First (Chrome Built-in AI)**: For users on supported browsers, the following features run directly on-device for instant results:
+    - **"Generate Summary" / "Write from Topic"**: Creates initial notes for a chapter.
+    - **"AI Edit" (Proofreader, Rewriter)**: Corrects grammar or refines existing notes.

+- **Server-Side Fallback & Advanced Features (Gemini API via Genkit)**: If the browser's AI is unavailable, the above features seamlessly fall back to our server-side Genkit flows.
+The following more complex features always run on the server:
     - **Quiz Generator**: Analyzes chapter transcripts to create multiple-choice questions.
-Used in the "Knowledge Check" section.
     - **Interview Prep Generator**: Creates relevant technical interview questions based on chapter content.
-Used in the "Interview Prep" section.
-- **Pitch Feedback System**: Analyzes a user's spoken answer (via audio) to an interview question and provides constructive feedback.
+    - **Pitch Feedback System**: Analyzes a user's spoken answer to an interview question and provides constructive feedback.
     - **Code Explainer**: Generates a step-by-step explanation for a given code snippet.
     - **Code Error Fixer**: Analyzes incorrect code and an error message to provide a corrected version.

 ### User Flow